Policy Learning with New Treatments: Introduction

-I show that the proposed decision rule posesses desirable regret properties.
+I show that the proposed decision rule possesses desirable regret properties.
 The maximum regret obtained under the estimated policy converges to the smallest possible maximum regret that the decision maker could have achieved in the absence of sampling uncertainty-- that is, if the population identified set were observed-- uniformly across a set of data distributions.
 The rate at which the regret of the estimated policy converges to its optimum depends on the estimation rate of the response to the treatments which were observed in the data, and hence is an asymptotic rather than finite-sample convergence guarantee.
 In the case of discrete covariates, or more generally parametric rates of convergence for estimated treatment effects, the rate of convergence of maximum regret is $N^{-1/2}$.
 Otherwise, maximum regret converges at the nonparametric rate.

-I apply the method to data from \textcite{lee2020experimental}, in which households in rural Kenya were offered one of four prices in $0$, $15$, $25$, or $35$ thousand shillings to connect to the electrical grid.
+I apply the method to data from \textcite{leeExperimentalEvidenceEconomics2020}, in which households in rural Kenya were offered one of four prices in $0$, $15$, $25$, or $35$ thousand shillings to connect to the electrical grid.
 I consider a decision maker able to offer prices in increments of $2.5$ thousand shillings based on household size and income.
 This represents a much richer set of fifteen possible treatments, allowing for finer targeting of personalized prices to optimize the cost-effectiveness of the subsidy program.
 To bound the takeup at these new prices, I assume demand is downward sloping and convex.
-The estimated minimax regret optimal policy assigns prices that were not implemented in the experiment to over $97\%$ of the population, illustrating that constraining the decision maker to treatments that appear in the experimental pilot data can result in suboptimal decisions.
+The estimated minimax regret optimal policy assigns prices that were not implemented in the experiment to nearly the entire population.
+Moreover, the maximum regret of the estimated policy is over $60\%$ lower than the maximum regret of the best policy that only implements the prices implemented in the experiment, illustrating that constraining the decision maker to treatments that appear in the experimental data can result in suboptimal decisions.

-\subsection{Related Literature}
+\subsection{Related literature}